aspatton/udacity_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The code compares models using Skikit-Learn compared to Azure AutoML run.

+This is the first project in the course.

 ## Summary

-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The data contains bank marketing data.

+The best model is ....

 ## Scikit-learn Pipeline